tchoi8/translation/304universe/readme.md

 seventeen persons died

+eighteen persons

 eighteen universes lost its light

-the distant universes, counting all of them, this song will become longer
+Counting all of the distant universes, this song will only become longer

-say you are busy, forget it you say, for the most important things
+say you are busy, forget it you say, for the more important things

 the universe's light is diminishing, but there are greater things